New Student FAQ

 Are you still accepting applications?

 Of course!
-Our applications for Fall and Winter 2020/21 are still open.
+Our applications for Winter 2020/21 and Fall 2021/22 are open.
 You can submit an application online by clicking here.

 I’m a transfer student.
-How will having Pass/Fail grades instead of letter grades impact my admission to King’s?
+How will having Pass/Fail grades instead of letter grades from the 2019/20 academic year impact my admission to King’s?

 We are committed to working with all transfer students, regardless of what individual institutions have decided to do in regards to providing grades for students.
 If your institution has adopted a Pass/Fail model, your transfer GPA will be calculated on coursework you’ve completed in previous terms where you received letter grades.
 We will still be honoring transfer credit for any course that you receive a Pass for this term.

 I plan to live on campus.
-How does this impact me?
+What do I need to know?

-Students can still live on campus in the Fall!
-The Tower Residence will be closed for the semester, but all Tower Suites and Apartments units will remain open at a flat rate of $500 dollars per month.
-A decision regarding re-opening the Tower Residence for the Winter 2021 Semester will be made in the Fall.
+Students can still live on campus in the Winter term!
+The Tower Residence will be closed for the semester, but the Tower Suites and Apartments will remain open at a flat rate of $500 per month.
+A decision regarding the Tower Residence for the 2021/22 academic year will be made in the Spring.
 If you still need to apply to live on campus, you can do that by clicking here.